Tamiya 1/35 Horch Type 1A

-The Tamiya 1/35 German Horch Type 1A Ltd in 1/35 scale from the plastic truck model range accurately recreates the real life British truck used to tow field guns and carry ammunition during World War II.
-This plastic truck kit requires paint and glue to complete.
+The Tamiya 1/35 Horch Type 1A from our 1/35 scale military vehicle model kits range range accurately recreates the real-life German truck used to tow field guns and carry ammunition during World War II.
+This plastic model kit requires paint and glue to complete.

 Model: 35052 German Horch Type 1A Ltd